 Collaboration across departments is essential for companies.
 Unfortunately, employees may not understand how each department fits into the overall business.
-It’s important to communicate, not only department-specific plans, but an overall strategy and master plan to employees.
-Encourage employees better understand the business as a whole by speaking with those outside their department, as well as seasoned employees who once walked in their shoes.
+It’s important to communicate not only department-specific plans, but an overall strategy and master plan to employees.
+Encourage employees better understand the business as a whole by speaking with those outside their department and seasoned employees who once walked in their shoes.

 It’s the informal communication process that allows information to flow freely between employees.
 Whether the kitchen or a lounge area, provide a space for these exchanges to happen and make sure management encourages the process.
 Knowledge sharing should be highly valued and rewarded, not punished.